Bealby/grandpas-pocket-watch-shop/README.md

   as default field content for the payment, contact and service forms.
 Reducing the users work load and providing a good UX.

-- Order and Appointments are displayed in the second column of the page.
+- Orders and Appointments are displayed in the second column of the page.
 An `overflow` css command is used for both the `Order History` and `Appointments` list, so that each, after a certain amount of orders and appointments, turn to a scrolling